Sunday, October 19, 2025

 I can’t like do X, Y, Z. Yes, you sure can.
 Let’s, let’s get to work though.
 And this is a collective space.
 We’re all gonna work together.
 People come, they think that this is a mechanic shop.
 I’m dropping Bob off, I’ll pick him up later.
 All fixed up.
 No honey, this isn’t how this works.
 You know?
 So I think that not being of that mentality.

-Luba: And, and his, I’m Russian by my culture and that is just what it is.
+Luba: I’m Russian by my culture and that is just what it is.
 It’s super old school style people especially who come over and immigrating with all these programs and their kids need help.

 They’re very, maybe not as much as 10 years ago when I started, but for sure that old school mentality.

 Luba: Thank you so much.
-So Kidology is my baby.
-It’s actually my first child.
-Uh, I’ve been in business as the owner and founder of Kidology for the last decade, 10 years.
-It is a multidisciplinary practice that has private clinics, brick and mortar, um, in the Pennsylvania area.
+I’ve been in business as the owner and founder of Kidology for the last decade.
+It is a multidisciplinary practice that has private clinics, in the Pennsylvania area.

-Um, and I do speak Russian as well.
-My practice, uh, we offer Russian, Ukrainian, Albanian, Spanish, Polish many languages and always looking to add more.
-We, if we don’t have your language, we call in the language line, but we do.
+We offer Russian, Ukrainian, Albanian, Spanish, Polish.
+Many languages and always looking to add more.
+If we don’t have your language, we call in the language line.
 That is our heart.
-I came here to America as an immigrant at two years old and I remember learning and going to ESL and I just, I’m so blessed to give back to that community because I was there and I just, I want people to be heard even when they’re in a foreign place.
+I came here to America as an immigrant at two years old, and I remember learning and going to ESL and I just, I’m so blessed to give back to that community because I was there and I just, I want people to be heard even when they’re in a foreign place.

-Luba: The Confident IEP Parent , um, I’ve started the Confident IEP Parent .
-I have sat in on so many IEP meetings and I love to teach parents.
-So when they’re in the hands of Kidology, obviously we advocate for the kiddo.
+I’ve started the Confident IEP Parent.
+I have sat in on so many IEP meetings, and I love to teach parents.
+So when they’re in the hands of Kidology, obviously, we advocate for the kiddo.
 We get everything we need between insurance and the state programs.

 And make sure that the child is heard in a global perspective, in light, not just academically.

-Um, yeah, the speech therapy mobile therapy bus and for the Confident IEP Parent, it’s just the confidentiepparent.com.
-Um, there is a inquiry form you can join for a free monthly newsletter, and there’s some freebies that we give out as well on there.
-Um, we are on social media, so it’s @kidologyinc.
+The speech therapy mobile therapy bus, and for the Confident IEP Parent, it’s just theconfidentiepparent.com.
+Um, there is a inquiry forum you can join for a free monthly newsletter, and there’s some freebies that we give out as well on there.
+We are on social media, so it’s @kidologyinc.

 We’re @theconfidentiepparent.
 If anybody has personal questions and wants to reach out to me, I am @kidologyqueen.
 I recently changed my name.
-It was my name, but I am now the Kidology @kidologyqueen.
+It was my name, but I am now @kidologyqueen.

-I hope Luba’s expertise gave you the confidence to trust your instincts and take action if you have concerns about your child’s communication skills.
-Remember her key advice: if there’s an opportunity for your child and you’re questioning something, don’t wait.
+Tonya: I hope Luba’s expertise gave you the confidence to trust your instincts and take action if you have concerns about your child’s communication skills.
+Remember her key advice.
+If there’s an opportunity for your child and you’re questioning something, don’t wait.

-If today’s episode has helped you, be sure to subscribe to Water Prairie —your support helps us keep bringing expert interviews and practical resources for families like yours.
-Thanks for watching, and I’ll see you next time!
+If today’s episode has helped you, be sure to subscribe to Water Prairie.
+Thanks for watching, and I’ll see you next time.

 Frequently Asked Questions (FAQ):